conan-io/docs/reference/conanfile/methods.rst

             installer = SystemPackageTool(tool=AptTool())
             installer.install("%s:%s" % (name, platforms[self.settings.arch]))

-However, it requires a boilerplate which could be automatically solved by your settings:
+However, it requires a boilerplate which could be automatically solved by your settings in ConanFile:

 ..  code-block:: python

-            installer = SystemPackageTool(settings=self.settings)
+            installer = SystemPackageTool(conanfile=self)
             installer.install(name)

 The ``SystemPackageTool`` is adapted to support possible prefixes and suffixes, according to the